-The CBGSA is governed by an 11-member Board of Directors that meets monthly.
-The General Manager manages day-to-day operations of the CBWD, while Board Members vote on actions of the CBGSA; the Board is the CBGSA's decision-making body.
+The CBGSA is governed by an 11-member Board of Directors that meets six times a year.
+The General Manager manages the day-to-day operations of the CBWD, while Board Members vote on actions of the CBGSA; the Board is the CBGSA's decision-making body.